codingPhuc/software-development/Software process models.md

 - Specification , development and validation are interleaved **Reused-oreiented software engineering**
 - The system is assembled form existing components May be plan drivent or agile In practice , most large systems are developed using a process that incorporates element from all of these models

 # The waterfall model

 ## The waterfall model
+The Waterfall model is like building a house with a detailed blueprint where the requirements are set in stone.
+It involves breaking down the project into different steps:
 ![[side_2_waterfall.PNG]]

 There are separate identified phases in the waterfall models :
-- requirements analysis and definition
-- System and software design
-- Implementation and unit testing
-- integration and system testing
-- Operation and maintenance
+1. **Requirement Stage**: The requirements are clearly defined and set for a good outcome.
+2. **Design**: The design must be clear and future-proof.
+3. **Implementation**: The implementation should meet the set criteria.
+4. **Testing**: This stage addresses any bugs that require fixing.
+5. **Maintainability**: This involves fixing small bugs.

 The main draw back of the waterfall model is the **difficulty of accommodating** change after the process is underway .
 In  principle  , a phase has to be complete before moving onto the  next phase
 ### Waterfall model problems